ce-phus/realtime_chat/README.md

 ![plot](./client/src/assets/Screencast%20from%2010-24-2024%2012_43_43%20PM.mp4)

 ## Tech-Stack Used
--`Vite`: React frontend framework
+- `Vite`: React frontend framework
--`Django`: A high level python web framework tht encourages rapid development and clean, pragmatic design -`Redis`:An in memory database, a memory cache, that can persist data on a disk, allowing fast data access and storage -`Daphne`: Is a HTTP, HTTP2 and websocketts protocol server for ASGI and ASGI-HTTP, developed to power Django channels -`Django-Channels`: Is a project that takes django and extends its abilities beyond HTTP-to handle websockets, chat protocols and more.
+- `Django`: A high level python web framework tht encourages rapid development and clean, pragmatic design
+- `Redis`:An in memory database, a memory cache, that can persist data on a disk, allowing fast data access and storage
+- `Daphne`: Is a HTTP, HTTP2 and websocketts protocol server for ASGI and ASGI-HTTP, developed to power Django channels
+- `Django-Channels`: Is a project that takes django and extends its abilities beyond HTTP-to handle websockets, chat protocols and more.
 It is built on a python specification called ASGI.

 ## How Channels work